 - Fire-Forged Friends: Before leaving for Angband, Finrods men regarded Beren like an ex-lord of the realm that they were indebted to.
 After traveling, fighting and suffering together he became their comrade and friend.

 - For Want of a Nail: Manwe and Varda showed Beren other possible lives that he could have led: in one of them Sauron caught him in Dorthonion and got him executed; in another of them Beren reached Hitlum safely, settled with his human relatives and got married.

 - Freudian Slip: In one scene the Captain tried to dissuade Aredhel from picking a fight with Nienna's Apprentice (Gandalf), reminding her that she has no experience fighting armed opponents.
 She angrily replied that she is not a kinslayer.
 The Captain retorted he meant the giant spiders of Nan Dungortheb, but he found interesting that she assumed that he was talking about the Kinslaying.

-- Fur Against Fang: Werewolves and wampires do NOT get along in this setting.
-Werewolves despised vampires like rats with wings and vampires regard wolves as big bullies.
+- Fur Against Fang: Werewolves and vampires do NOT get along in the Middle-Earth.
+Werewolves call vampires "rats with wings" and vampires regard wolves as big bullies.

 - Giant Flyer:

 - Two kinds of eagles exist in Middle-Earth: ordinary eagles and Manwë's eagles.
 They are Manwës Maiar servants in eagle shape, large enough to carry one or several people.
 Thorondor is the king of the eagles and biggest of them all — his wingspan being 180 feet! — and he and his children (Gwaihir and Landroval) rescued Beren and Luthien from Angband.

 - Morgoth used to hunt eagles and hawks to examine their wings in order to figure out how they worked.
 The results of his research were mechanized aircrafts and winged dragons.